-Most videos can be found on the internet, especially from VBS.tv .
-Other videos will be rented or purchased.
 Videos will be watched in 15 - 20 minute segments with guidance and feedback.
 Different videos will be shown for each unit.
-Some videos contain strong language.
+Some videos contain strong language, but all videos are selected due to their relevance to what we are talking about in class.